 Every winter we prune most of the vines to the Scott Henry trellis system which allows maximum exposure to the sun and means the grapes can ripen in our temperate climate.

 Like most other European vines, ours have been grafted onto American rootstocks, which provides them with a natural resistance to Phylloxera, a soil aphid that caused the Great French Wine Blight in the 19th century.

 We harvest our grapes between September and October after careful measuring of the sugar and acid levels, and of course, paying close attention to the weather forecasts.

-Vines usually take three years to mature, so we have reached full production and we expect to produce about 5000 bottles each year.
+Vines usually take three years to mature, so we have reached full production and we expect to produce between 5,000 and 10,000bottles each year.